-Furthermore, the procedure to issue a statutory demand is very easy to follow.
-Using these forms, the guidance and the letter in this pack you should be able to issue a demand yourself without needing to involve solicitors or pay court fees.
+Furthermore, the procedure to issue one is very easy to follow.
+Using one of these forms, the guidance and the letter in this pack you should be able to issue a demand yourself without needing to involve solicitors or pay court fees.

-Some of the text in the forms is laid down in the Insolvency Act 1986, and therefore must be left precisely as it is.
+Some of the text in the forms is laid down in the Insolvency (England and Wales) Rules 2016, and therefore must be left precisely as it is.
 We have made clear what that is.

-The format and layout are not laid down, so we are able to provide our own user friendly version of the form.
+The format and layout are not laid down, so we are able to provide our own user friendly version.

 The key is that your debtor has to believe that you will take the process further to wind up his company if he fails to pay.
 We advise that you should take that step if you need to do so, but you will find that in most cases you will not have to go further than a statutory demand.
 Now consider these points:

-- You have to be certain that what is owed is a simple money debt.
-You cannot issue a statutory demand for a case that could need a judge to decide.
+You have to be certain that what is owed is a simple money debt.
+You cannot issue a demand for a case that could need a judge to decide.

 Pack features and contents

-- The “traditional” statutory demand form in Microsoft Word format to complete on your computer and then print;
+The “traditional” Government form in Microsoft Word format to complete on your computer and then print

-There is full example text completed in the Net Lawman version to guide you with the wording you might use.
+There is full example text completed in the Net Lawman form to guide you with the wording you might use.
 Also included in the pack are: